anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 ### 3.5.2 Network Layering and Concepts

 The Cloud Infrastructure Networking Reference Model is an essential foundation that governs all Reference Architectures and Cloud Infrastructure implementations to enable multiple cloud infrastructure virtualisation technology choices and their evolution.
 These include:
-- the current single Infrastructure as a Service (IaaS) based virtualisation instances with Virtual Machines (VM)
+- Single Infrastructure as a Service (IaaS) based virtualisation instances with Virtual Machines (VM)
-- multi IaaS based virtualisation instances
+- Multi IaaS based virtualisation instances
 - Cloud Native Container as a Service (CaaS) based virtualisation instances, and
-- hybrid multi IaaS and CaaS based virtualisation instances
+- Hybrid multi IaaS and CaaS based virtualisation instances

 To retain the cloud paradigms of automation, scalability and usage of shared hardware resources when introducing CaaS instances it is necessary to enable an ability to co-deploy multiple simultaneous IaaS and CaaS instances on a shared pool of hardware resources.